fbpx

 But if you’re paying for your meal by credit card, there often isn’t an option to add a tip.
 Carry some cash so you don’t get caught out.

-Tipping taxi drivers, housekeepers, and any other hospitality worker is totally optional.
+Tipping taxi drivers, housekeepers, and other hospitality workers is optional.

 Madrid is an easy place to navigate for first-time visitors.
-But the sheer number of things to do in Madrid and its size could make some travelers feel apprehensive.
+But the sheer number of major sights and its size could make some travelers feel apprehensive.

 Now you know that Madrid is easy to get around and not too expensive.
-With all the cool things to see and eat in Madrid and potential day trips you could take, you’ll have an unforgettable trip to the Spanish capital!
+With all the cool things to see and food tours to try in Madrid, plus potential day trips you could take, you’ll have an unforgettable trip to the Spanish capital!

 Looking for more Spain travel resources?
 Check out the top hidden gems in Spain, things to do in Barcelona with kids, best kid-friendly Madrid hotels, Mallorca travel tips, day trips from Madrid by train, day trips from Barcelona by train, things to do in Madrid with kids, best day trips from Benidorm, how to plan a trip to Spain, and my Barcelona travel tips!